oat-sa/taohub-articles/forge/Results And Events/data-presentation.md

 The extension contains 4 classes

 1.  **RegCommon**: provides the main and the common methods to build the table of result.
-    1. Get clases according to instances
+    1. Get classes according to instances
     2. Filter the properties to provide to hide RDF ones.
     3. Get the classes that are range of the selected classes.
     4. Get the value of column according to the its description, specially the path value